Semidefinite programming relaxations for quantum correlations: Quantum communication

 In the previous section, the parties in the prepare-and-measure scenario communicated quantum states while sharing classical randomness.
 In this section, we discuss the prepare-and-measure scenario when the parties additionally share an entangled state.
 The entanglement-assisted prepare-and-measure scenario is illustrated in Fig.~\ref{FigEAPMScenario}.

-Consider a situation where Alice communicates classical messages of dimension $d$ to Bob.
+Consider now a situation where the operations of Alice are not constrained to a binary choice.
+Instead, they can be arbitrary but the message she sends over the channel to Bob is classical and of dimension $d$.
 Such correlations are interesting because they can boost the performance of classical messages in various communication tasks \cite{Buhrman2010}.
 The source emits an entangled state $\Phi$ of local dimension $D$.
 Given $x$, Alice transforms her share into a $d$-valued classical message.
 Hence, she applies a $d$-outcome POVM $\{N_{a|x}\}_{a=1}^d$ and upon receiving the outcome $a$ she sends the classical state $\ketbra{a}{a}$ to Bob.
 Averaged over the probability $p(a|x)$, Bob's total state thus becomes $\sum_a \ketbra{a}{a}\otimes \tr_A\left(N_{a|x}\otimes \id \Phi^{AB}\right)$ where the second factor is the unnormalised state of Bob's quantum system conditioned on Alice's outcome.
 In the most general situation, Bob can now first read the received message and then use the value $a$ to choose a POVM $\{M_{b|y,a}\}$ with which he measures his share of the entangled state.
 The correlations become